Individualized and innovative tumor care in Dallas, TX

 Pay by mail

-To ensure that your payment is properly applied to your account, detach the slip from your Baylor Scott & White billing statement and return the slip with your payment.
-If paying by check or money order, be sure to include your account number on the check or money order.
+To ensure that your payment is correctly applied to your account, detach the slip from your Baylor Scott & White billing statement and return the slip with your payment.
+If paying by check or money order, include your account number on the check or money order.

-Please mail payment to the address listed on your statement.
+Please mail the payment to the address listed on your statement.

 -